reyestech/Nmap-Metasploit-Penetration-Testing-Report/README.md

 ----

 ## Intro
 This penetration test aims to identify and secure any vulnerabilities in the client's network.
-You will use the various tools provided to test the systems by attempting to exploit their network using different techniques that a malicious actor might use to access it.
+You will utilize the various tools provided to test the systems by attempting to exploit their network using different techniques that a malicious actor might employ to gain access to it.
 After the analysis, you will be able to report your findings and recommendations for Fullstack Academy to secure its network for the upcoming year.

 ### Vulnerabilities Assessment
 1. Exhibit ethical hacking protocols to evaluate security and identify vulnerabilities in target systems, networks, or system infrastructure.